Minitel: Phonebook

 The most popular service of the Minitel was the Annuaire Electronique (telephone directory).
 It garnered significant popularity, with approximately half of the network's calls directed on it in 1985.
-In May of that same year, a nationwide white pages directory covering all 24 million telephone subscribers was introduced, accessible through the phone number 11.
-Following the adoption of the new French numbering system on 18 October 1996, access to the phone directory transitioned to 3611.
+In May 1985, a nationwide white pages directory covering all 24 million telephone subscribers was introduced, accessible through the phone number 11.

+Following the adoption of the new French numbering system in October 1996, access to the phone directory transitioned to 3611.
 Companies had the option to include up to three lines of supplementary information and a rudimentary website.
 Advertisement space within the Minitel phone directory was managed by the Office d'Annonces (ODA), today known as Solocal / Pages Jaunes Groupe based in Sèvres, France.
 In 1991, the "Minitel Website" for the Paris Sony Stores contained already over 100 pages.
 Today the 3611 Minitel Directory is replaced by the online white or yellow pages.

 On 11 February 2009, France Télécom and PagesJaunes jointly announced the cancellation of plans to discontinue the Minitel service in March 2009, despite its continued high usage of its directory assistance service, which was still accessed over a million times monthly.
 France Télécom retired the service on 30 June 2012, attributing the decision to operational costs and declining customer interest.